apache/spark/docs/streaming-programming-guide.md

 #### Window Operations
 {:.no_toc}
-Finally, Spark Streaming also provides *windowed computations*, which allow you to apply transformations over a sliding window of data.
+Spark Streaming also provides *windowed computations*, which allow you to apply transformations over a sliding window of data.
 This following figure illustrates this sliding window.